Keeping matter in the loop in dS$_3$ quantum gravity: Acknowledgements

 \section{Acknowledgements}

 It is a pleasure to thank Dionysios Anninos, Tarek Anous, Frederik Denef, Dami\'an Galante, Sean Hartnoll, Kurt Hinterbichler, Austin Joyce, and Marcos Mari\~no for useful discussions.
 The work of AC and JRF has been partially supported by STFC consolidated grant ST/T000694/1.
-The work JRF has been also partially supported by the ERC starting grant GenGeoHoloIC and by Simons Foundation Award number 620869.
-IC has been partially supported by the ERC starting grant H2020 ERC StG No.640159, and CZ has been partially supported by the ERC Consolidator Grant QUANTIVIOL and a UM Duluth Higholt Professorship.
+The work of JRF has been also partially supported by the ERC starting grant GenGeoHoloIC and by Simons Foundation Award number 620869.
+IC has been partially supported by the ERC starting grant H2020 ERC StG No.640159.
+CZ has been partially supported by the ERC Consolidator Grant QUANTIVIOL and a UM Duluth Higholt Professorship, and acknowledges a Heising-Simons Fellowship as part of the “Observational Signatures of Quantum Gravity” collaboration grant 2021-2818.
 This work is supported by the Delta ITP consortium, a program of the Netherlands Organisation for Scientific Research (NWO) that is funded by the Dutch Ministry of Education, Culture and Science (OCW).